-School of Architecture and School of Art Classes are scheduled Monday through Friday between 9 am and 10 pm.
+School of Architecture and School of Art Classes and studios are scheduled Monday through Friday between 9 am and 10 pm.
 Studio facilities usually are available to students on Saturdays and Sundays throughout the academic year.

 Each student is required to be punctual and to attend each scheduled class.
-In the case of unavoidable absence, the student should, on his/her return, report to the instructor to explain the absence and inquire about making up the lost work.
-All architecture students are provided with studio space and are expected to work there during regular building hours.
+In the case of unavoidable absence, the student should, on his or her return, report to the instructor to explain the absence and inquire about making up the lost work.
+All architecture students are provided with studio space and are expected to work in the studio during regular building hours.